 Unfortunately, when we are defensive, our partner generally becomes defensive too, and we get caught in a vicious negative cycle.
 Instead, try talking about what is going on for you, your feelings and your needs.
 Avoid blaming your partner, or criticizing them, as this only breeds defensiveness.

 Beneath any feelings of defensiveness lies vulnerability and by sharing this vulnerability you take leaps towards healing your relationship.
 Ask yourself, “What am I really feeling and why?” and “What is hard to share with my partner – what hurt, sadness, underlying needs and vulnerability am I trying to protect?”

 Making the most out of therapy means being prepared.
 In light of the above principles, here are some important questions to ask yourself before the first session:

 1. What kind of relationship do I want?
 What is my big vision? – really allow yourself to dream here and don’t hold back on what you want.
 Having a clear vision will create motivation for change and will make sure you focus on the big picture rather than just on the latest arguments or misunderstandings.

 2. What kind of partner do I need to be in order to achieve this sort of relationship?
 This question will help you focus on your side.
 Think about the behaviors or characteristics that you need to have to help create the relationship you want.

 Being prepared before each subsequent session will help you make sure that you use the time effectively.
-Before every session ask yourself:
+Before every session be sure to reflect on:

 1. What has improved from your last session?
-Focusing on positive changes as opposed to only focusing on what’s not working will make the process more smooth and easy.
+Focusing on positive changes as opposed to only focusing on what’s not working will make the process smoother and easier.
 You will feel more hopeful and your partner will have more motivation since they will feel appreciated for the changes they are making.